Care about Total Compensation

 The details get complex, so these are simplified models to build a mental model, not accurate models to compute compensation.

 Total Comp At Amazon, they do payout based on expected total comp.
-This means to compute this years bonus, you need to know how much you’re making as a result of previous years stock (often un vested).
-In the simple case, imagine you have no compensation from previous years stock contribution (doesn’t happen in practice).
+This means to compute this year’s bonus, you need to know how much you’re making as a result of previous years’ stock (often unvested).
+In the simple case, imagine you have no compensation from the previous years’ stock contribution (doesn’t happen in practice).
 In that case, Amazon will be identical to Microsoft and pay you 50$.

 However, imagine due to stock appreciation, you’re already making 150$ this year in total comp.
 Amazon will give you zero extra dollars for this year as you’re already paid beyond the current compensation.
 They will pay into future years (I know it’s complicated).

-A question that comes up in a total comp model, is will Amazon make you whole.
-E.g. if due to stock depreciation you’ve lost 30$, so you current compensation is 20$, will amazon give you 50$ or 80$?
+A question that comes up in a total comp model is will Amazon make you whole.
+E.g., if due to stock depreciation you’ve lost 30$, so your current compensation is 20$, will Amazon give you 50$ or 80$?
 I don’t know.
-Luckily for Amazon this has never happened.
+Luckily for Amazon, this has never happened.

 Assumptions